 - Philosophy majors are the highest-paid graduates, relative to other humanities majors.

 - Business executives care less about the majors of their hires, and more about the exact sort of skills that the study of Philosophy and Religion helps to develop.

 - Its majors are “changing the world of business.”

 - Philosophy develops the well-rounded set of aptitudes needed to thrive in various aspects of life.

 - Here’s what some well-known philosophers have to say about the value of philosophy.

-For those looking for advice about non-academic opportunities with a PHRE degree, be sure to check out the American Philosophical Association's "Beyond Academia" webpage and the highly informative PDF file it links to.
+For those looking for advice about non-academic opportunities with a PHRE degree, check out the American Philosophical Association’s “Beyond Academia” webpage.